 JBW publishes articles related to basic and second-language writing using a variety of approaches: speculative discussions that venture fresh interpretations; essays that draw heavily on student writing as supportive evidence for new observations; research reports written in non-technical language that offer observations previously unknown or unsubstantiated; and collaborative writings that provocatively debate more than one side of a critical controversy.

-The Clearinghouse and JBW are pleased to offer special thanks to Ann Schwalm of the Colorado State University Libraries for her work in preparing the journals for scanning and to Vince Darcangelo of the Colorado State University Testing Center for his work overseeing the scanning of the JBW archives.
+The Clearinghouse and JBW are pleased to offer special thanks to Ann Schwalm, Mark Shelstad, and Clarissa Trapp of the Colorado State University Libraries and to Vince Darcangelo of the Colorado State University Testing Center for their work scanning early issues of the JBW archives.
 We also offer our appreciation to Bonne August, Jim Cody, Theresa Enos, Karen Uehling, Shirley Rose, and Jessica Schreyer for their willingness to contribute their personal copies of the journal to this project.

 The Journal of Basic Writing is Copyrighted © 1976-2020 by City University of New York.